 The O.K.
-Corral is an area of the resort where kids can play games like chess, and participate in other activities (like stuff-a-buddy).
-We also made s’mores over a fire pit on Saturday night (s’mores are included in the resort fee on Friday and Saturday nights), and my son kept talking about it.
+Corral is an area of the resort where kids can play games like chess, and participate in other activities.
+We also made s’mores over a fire pit on a Saturday night (s’mores are complimentary on Saturday nights) and my son kept talking about it.

 5. The Kids Club at Westin Kierland

-The kids club is ranked high on my list and also one of the reasons the Westin Kierland is a family friendly resort.
+The kids club is currently closed but it’s ranked high on my list and also one of the reasons the Westin Kierland is a family friendly resort.
 The FUN members went out of their way to make my son, and other children, feel special.
 I noticed that they made an effort to remember everyone’s names.

-My son’s highlight was the pajama party.
-The pajama party occurs on select nights, although I wasn’t sure how my four-year-old son would react if my husband and I dropped him off there.
+My son’s highlight when he was four years old was the pajama party.
+The pajama party occurred on select nights, although I wasn’t sure how my son would react if my husband and I dropped him off there.
 It turns out I didn’t need to worry because as soon as we arrived at the kids club, he quickly left us in the dust.
 My husband and I went to dinner by ourselves, which is rare these days.
 When my husband picked my son up a few hours later, he wanted to know why he had to leave.
 And then told me that he was sad because my husband picked him up!!

 6. The Pools

-This was by far my family’s favorite part of the resort.
-Two main pool areas are separated from one another: one for adults only, and the other called the adventure pool.
-At the latter, discover the flowrider, the splash pad, the zero entry pool, a slide, and the lazy river.
+This is by far my family’s favorite part of the resort.
+Two main pool areas are separated from one another: one for adults only, and the other, called the adventure pool.
+At the latter, discover the FlowRider, the splash pad, the zero entry pool, a slide and the lazy river.
 As a result, I’m separating this in different categories.
 Give us a lazy river any day, and we are happy campers.